Subaru-PFS/ets_target_database/docs/reference/cli.md

 * `create-db`: Create a database on a PostgreSQL server.
 * `create-schema`: Create tables of the PFS tartedb in a...
 * `diagram`: Generate an ER diagram of a database.
-* `download`: wip: Download data from the uploader to...
 * `drop-db`: Drop a database on a PostgreSQL server.
 * `insert`: Insert rows into a table in the PFS Target...
+* `insert-targets`: Insert targets using a list of input...
 * `mdtable`: Generate a Markdown output of the schema...
-* `parse-ph2`: wip: Parse a spreadsheet with TAC...
+* `parse-alloc`: Parse an Excel file containing time...
 * `prep-fluxstd`: Prepare flux standard data for the target...
+* `transfer-targets`: Download target lists from the uploader to...
 * `update`: Update rows in a table in the PFS Target...

 ---